 If it appears in December that your results are below standard, you will be able to transfer to the regular first year.
 You will then be able to complete your studies in four years.

 If you want to participate in the three-year track, please follow the regular application procedure and indicate your preference for this track in Studielink.

 Would you like to know more?

-If you would you like more information about the three-ear track then contact the student counsellors from this study programme via email@example.com, telephone (076) 533 2600.
+If you would you like more information about the three-year track, please contact the student counsellors of this study programme via studentcounsellorABEL@buas.nl, telephone (076) 533 2600.

-If you have a HBO or WO propaedeutic diploma, please contact the study programme for information about the three-year track.
-Contact the student counsellors for this study programme via firstname.lastname@example.org or via telephone (076) 533 2600.
+If you have a hbo or wo propaedeutic certificate, please contact us for information about the three-year track.
+Contact the student counsellors of the study programme via studentcounsellorABEL@buas.nl or via telephone (076) 533 2600.

-Studying for a while abroad will offer you the opportunity of broadening your horizons, both literally and figuratively.
-You will be in an international environment, meet people from different cultural backgrounds and moreover it is good for your language skills.
+Studying abroad for a while will offer you the opportunity of broadening your horizons, both literally and figuratively.
+You will be in an international environment, meet people from different cultural backgrounds andm what's more, it is good for your language skills.
 In brief, studying abroad is a wonderful opportunity … go for it!

-In the fourth year of your studies you can spend part of the year studying abroad, for example in Finland, Germany, Belgium or Austria; Breda University of Applied Sciences has contacts with a number of universities which you can visit as an exchange student.
+In the fourth year of your studies you can spend part of the year studying abroad, for example in Finland, Germany, Belgium or Austria; Breda University of Applied Sciences has contacts with several partner universities which you can visit as an exchange student.

-As logistics student you will explore your specialisation during excursions at home and abroad.
-The cities of Hamburg, London and Barcelona are recurring excursion destinations.
+As a logistics student you will explore your field of study during field trips at home and abroad.
+The cities of Hamburg, London and Barcelona are recurring field trip destinations.

 You will know exactly how goods or services can be conveyed from A to B in the best, cheapest, safest and fastest possible way.
 You can start your career, for example as a logistics analyst, planner, ICT consultant, purchase manager, supply chain manager or project manager.